 If an attribute certificate is tied to the holder's PKC using the baseCertificateID component of the Holder field and the PKI in use includes a rogue CA with the same issuer name specified in the baseCertificateID component, this rogue CA could issue a PKC to a malicious party, using the same issuer name and serial number as the proper holder's PKC.
 Then the malicious party could use this PKC in conjunction with the AC.
 This scenario SHOULD be avoided by properly managing and configuring the PKI so that there cannot be two CAs with the same name.
 Another alternative is to tie ACs to PKCs using the publicKeyCert type in the ObjectDigestInfo field.
-Failing this, AC verifiers have to establish (using other means) that the potential collisions cannot actually occur, for example, the CPSs of the CAs involved may make it clear that no such name collisions can occur.
+Failing this, AC verifiers have to establish (using other means) that the potential collisions cannot actually occur, for example, the Certificate Practice Statements (CPSs) of the CAs involved may make it clear that no such name collisions can occur.

 Implementers MUST ensure that following validation of an AC, only attributes that the issuer is trusted to issue are used in authorization decisions.
 Other attributes, which MAY be present MUST be ignored.
-Given that the AA controls PKC extension is optional to implement, AC verifiers MUST be provided with this information by other means.
+Given that the AAControls PKC extension is optional to implement, AC verifiers MUST be provided with this information by other means.
 Configuration information is a likely alternative means.
 This becomes very important if an AC verifier trusts more than one AC issuer.

-There is often a requirement to map between the authentication supplied by a particular security protocol (e.g. TLS, S/MIME) and the AC holder's identity.
+There is often a requirement to map between the authentication supplied by a particular security protocol (e.g., TLS, S/MIME) and the AC holder's identity.
 If the authentication uses PKCs, then this mapping is straightforward.
 However, it is envisaged that ACs will also be used in environments where the holder may be authenticated using other means.
-Implementers SHOULD be very careful in mapping the authenticated identity to the AC holder.
+Implementers SHOULD be very careful in mapping the authenticated identity to the AC holder, especially when the authenticated identity does not come from a public key certificate as link between identity and AC may not be as "strong".